swirlds-ryan/hedera-docs/tutorials/hello-world/hfs-files.md

 #### Step 2: File contents query

-After the `FileCreateTransaction` has been executed, the response contains a file ID.
+After the `FileCreateTransaction` has been executed, the response will contain a file ID.
+Read this file from the network, by querying it.

-You will be reading this file back from the network, and check that it has worked, and its contents are the same what you have on disk.

 Set the file ID in `FileContentsQuery`.